 The waves were rolling onto the sandy shores of the beach.

 As we all practiced morning silence, I was able to hear.
 And I mean to listen and understand everything.

-For me, the most difficult part of staying silent wasn’t the “not talking” part, it was resisting the temptation to get online.
-This meant no chatting on Facebook, checking CNN updates, or looking at the most recent Instagram photo feed.
-I initially panicked a little.
+For me, the most difficult part of staying silent wasn’t the “not talking” part.
+It was resisting the temptation to get online.
+This meant no chatting on Facebook or checking CNN updates.
+It also meant no looking at the most recent Instagram photo feed.
+At first, I panicked a little.
 No Internet?
 How was I going to survive?

 The First Week

 The first week at Blue Osa, I struggled with my strong desire to know what I was missing online.

 I craved my usual check-ins with family and friends.
 I ached to follow my favorite social media celebrities and longed to surf the web for fun articles to read.